 - Poor solubility, chemical stability or permeability resulting in reduced GI tract absorption leading to decreased oral bioavailability.
 This can impact on efficiency or on achieving sufficient high exposures in support of preclinical safety assessment studies.

-- High lipophilicity has been linked with high plasma protein binding (and hence potentially reduced tissue penetration), promiscuous binding, and off-target toxicity.
+- High lipophilicity has been linked with high plasma protein binding, promiscuous binding and off-target toxicity.

 The team at Sygnature recognises the importance of designing in good physicochemical properties for any lead series.
 Designing sufficiently drug-like compounds is of pivotal importance to avoid time-consuming and expensive ADME problems during preclinical and clinical development.